 Since 1981, when doctors first recognized HIV/AIDS as a new illness, scientists have learned much about how a person becomes infected with HIV.
 The virus is spread through contact with an infected person's body fluids, especially through blood, semen and vaginal fluids.
-Therefore, HIV can be transmitted through sex (anal, vaginal and oral), contaminated blood (by sharing or accidentally being stuck with a contaminated needle, or through transfusions before blood products started being screened for HIV in 1985) or by being born to a mother who is infected with HIV.
+HIV can be transmitted:

-The CDC estimates that about 20% of people in the U.S. who have HIV don't know they are infected.
+Millions of people worldwide who have HIV don't know they are infected.
 It is important for people infected with HIV to know their status so they can get medical treatment before AIDS develops and they can take steps to prevent passing the virus to someone else.

-As the number of CD4 cells drops below normal (500 to 2,000 cells per cubic millimeter of blood), the person may begin to develop swollen lymph nodes and skin problems, such as varicella-zoster (shingles), seborrheic dermatitis (dandruff), new or worsening psoriasis, and minor infections.
+Without treatment, the number of CD4 cells almost always declines.
+During this time, the person may begin to develop swollen lymph nodes and skin problems, such as varicella-zoster (shingles), seborrheic dermatitis (dandruff), new or worsening psoriasis, and minor infections.
 Ulcers can develop around the mouth and herpes outbreaks (oral or genital) may become more frequent.

 Finally, with further decreases in the levels of CD4 cells, the person develops AIDS.
 According to the CDC, for an HIV-infected person, some signs that AIDS has developed (known as AIDS-defining conditions) are: